FizzyCatch/Blooket-hacks/README.md

 # Blooket-hacks
-I did not make the hacks i coppyed them from gliz
+I did make the hacks.

+They are not copyed